Report: Chicago Bears are set to make ‘a run’ at trading for Seahawks QB Russell Wilson

 While the Seahawks did not have any transactions Friday there was one involving a former Seahawk — Justin Britt.

-Britt, who was a second-round pick by Seattle out of Missouri in 2014, signed a one-year deal with Houston reported to be worth up to $5 million.
+Britt, who was a second-round pick by the Seahawks out of Missouri in 2014, signed a one-year deal with Houston, reported to be worth up to $5 million.

-Britt started for Seattle at guard, tackle and center from 2014-19 before suffering a knee injury midway through the 2019 season, making 86 starts in all for the Seahawks.
+Britt, 29, started for the Seahawks at guard, tackle and center from 2014-19 before suffering a knee injury midway through the 2019 season, making 86 starts in all.

 The knee injury helped influence the team’s decision to release Britt last April with one year remaining on his contract.

-He spent last season rehabbing the knee and now at age 29 will try to revive his career with the Texans.
+He spent last season rehabbing the knee.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.